KobeW50/nemo-actions/README.md

 # Nemo Actions

 This repository contains custom actions that are added to the right-click context menu in Nemo.
-Also check out my [Linux Scripts repository](https://github.com/KobeW50/linux-scripts).
+Also check out my [Linux scripts repository](https://github.com/KobeW50/linux-scripts).

+Please open an issue if you found bugs, have questions, or want to contribute.
+Thanks :)
 ___

 # Setup